 SECTION 1.
-Unless otherwise specified in this Agreement, reimbursement for travel expenses will be in accordance with the Federal Aviation Administration Travel Policy (FAATP) dated January 2010.
+Unless otherwise specified in this Agreement, reimbursement for travel expenses will be in accordance with the Federal Aviation Administration Travel Policy (FAATP) dated November 1, 2016.

 SECTION 2.
 Before an employee will be required to travel in the performance of official business, he/she will be granted an advance of funds using the employee's government travel card.
-The maximum allowable amount of the advance is stated in Article 32, Government travel Card.
 Employees required to travel are responsible to ensure their credit card account remains in good standing.